EboreimeP/Chicago-Road-Crash/README.md

 # Chicago-Traffic-Crash
-Introduction
+Introduction:
-This report presents an analysis of a decade-long (2013-2023) dataset documenting road crashes in Chicago, United States of America.
-The analysis aims to provide insights into the frequency, severity, financial implications, and primary causes of these crashes.
+This report presents an analysis of a decade-long (2013-2023) dataset highlighting road crashes in Chicago, United States of America.
+The goal of the analysis is to provide insights into the frequency, severity, financial implications, and primary causes of these crashes.
 The data cleaning, modeling, analysis, and visualization were conducted using Excel.

 Questions Addressed
 Frequency of Crashes: How many crashes occurred within the study period?
 Crash Severity: How many of these crashes resulted in injuries?
 Financial Implications: What were the financial implications of these crashes?
 Primary Causes: What were the primary causes of these crashes?
-Data Analysis
+Data Analysis:
 Insights:
 Total Crashes: A total of 794,448 crashes took place between 2013 and 2023 in Chicago.
 Injuries: These crashes resulted in 150,117 injuries, with 10.5% being incapacitating and 984 resulting in fatalities.